na-na-hi/renget/archive/edg-faq.md

 >!~ I can't make large images, I'm running out of VRAM ~!
 Consider using WebUI Forge, it's more vram efficient on XL.
 Use --medvram or --lowvram, which saves VRAM but takes more time.
 Highres fix is VRAM hungry, skip it if you're running out.
 Ultimate Upscale and Tiled Diffusion use tiles to upscale, which reduces total VRAM usage. https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Troubleshooting#low-vram-video-cards

+>!~ What's with the three-letter prompting on Pony-based models?  ~! https://lite.framacalc.org/4ttgzvd0rx-a6jf All you need to know is that you can use these 3-4 letters from the left column like any other tag in your prompt to get the corresponding artist style or character (add more weight if it's too weak).
+It's like magic.
+The brony magic.

 >!~ How do I gen in anime style on a furry model? ~! https://rentry.org/5exa3